rectorphp/getrector-com/packages/blog/data/_posts/2020/2021-05-03-prefixed-rector-by-default.md

 id: 22
 title: "Prefixed Rector by Default"
 perex: |
-    This is a big step up in making Rector developer experience smooth and intuitive.
+    Today we're introducing a big step up in making Rector developer experience more smooth and intuitive.
 It will also ease development for Rector contributors.
-We won't have think about dependencies in `composer.json` anymore.
+We won't have to think about dependencies in `composer.json` anymore.
     <br><br>
-    Do these goals in contradiction?
+    Are these goals in contradiction?
 Quite the contrary.
 ---

-*This move was inspired by PHPStan development and release repository setup.*
+*This move was inspired by [PHPStan 0.12 development and release repository setup](https://phpstan.org/blog/phpstan-0-12-released#phar-distribution-by-default).*

-Prefixed version allows to use Rector on older version than Rector is being developed.
-E.g. if you need to refactor your project on 7.1.
+The prefixed version allows to use of Rector on an older version than Rector is being developed.
+E.g., if you need to refactor your project on 7.1.

 If you have symfony/console 2.8 and wanted to install `rector/rector` on your project, it would fail: